canada-ca/digital-playbook-guide-numerique/docs/fr/vues.md

 **View tags:**

 <!-- markdownlint-disable MD032 -->
+- ``dpgn-standards-hide``: Content should be hidden from the standards-normes and single-page-seule views
 - ``dpgn-stage-alpha``: Content is related to the alpha development stage
 - ``dpgn-stage-beta``: Content is related to the beta development stage
 - ``dpgn-stage-live``: Content is related to the live development stage